Refund anticipation loan: Third-party cross-collection of bank debt ("previous debt") for both RALs and RACs

 As part of applying for both financial products, the client is directing his or her refund to the account-issuing bank.
 Cross-collection occurs in cases where the bank uses this occasion to collect debt owed another bank.
 As the IRS Taxpayer Advocate described the practice in 2006: "if a taxpayer owes money on a defaulted RAL to Bank A and subsequently attempts to buy another RAL from Bank B, Bank B is authorized to collect the outstanding debt from the RAL proceeds, transmit the funds to Bank A".
-It is somewhat unclear how broad is the type of debt for which banks cross-collect.
+It is somewhat unclear how broad the type of debt is for which banks cross-collect.
 This practice is often not adequately disclosed to the tax preparation client.
 As a lawsuit filing against H&R Block by the California Attorney General in February 2006 stated, "H&R Block does not adequately tell such customers about any alleged debts, or that when they sign the new RAL application, they agree to automatic debt collection—including collection on alleged RAL-related debts from other tax preparers or banks.
 These applications are denied, and the customer's anticipated refund is used to pay off the debt, plus a fee".
 Tax prep firms often vaguely refer to this practice merely as "previous debt".

 This risk exists even if the client is only using the RAC account for purposes of taking the tax preparation fees out of the refund.